Thomas Chilcot: Life

 Thomas Chilcot of Bath, Somerset was born in the West of England (probably Bath) in or about 1707.
 He was the son of John Chilcot and Elizabeth Powell.
 Records of his birth, like most other records from his life, are now lost.
 Chilcot was educated at Bath Charity School, whose headmaster, Henry Dixon, had a strong interest in church music.
 On 6 July 1721 Chilcot (presumably aged 14) was apprenticed to Josiah Priest, the organist of Bath Abbey since 1714 - seemingly the only occasion on which the school allowed a pupil to be apprenticed to a musician.
 On Priest's death, just four years later, Chilcot was made Abbey organist on a probationary basis.
 At what should have been the conclusion of Chilcot's apprenticeship, in 1728, the appointment was made permanent.
 As City musician in fashionable Bath, Chilcot rapidly established a remarkable relationship with many noble families, attracting their patronage and subscriptions to his publications.
 He became a member and subsequently Grand Master of the Royal Cumberland Lodge of Freemasons.
 He was also amongst the original members of the Royal Society of Musicians, founded in 1738/1739.

 As well as his work at the Abbey, Chilcot organised and directed some ambitious choral concerts (at which he played his own concertos) and appears also to have run a small instrument hire business.

 He married Elizabeth Mills of Bath in 1729 and had seven children, of whom four survived.
 Following Elizabeth's death, he married Anne Wrey, a member of a prominent West Country family (the Wrey baronets), in 1749.

 Chilcot died suddenly on 24 November 1766, after occupying a highly influential role in Bath for forty years.
-Almost no public notice was taken of his death and a complicated disagreement over Chilcot's estate meant that none of the elaborate arrangements that the composer had made for his own funeral procession, monument and memorial trusts, were ever carried out.
+Almost no public notice was taken of his death and a complicated disagreement over Chilcot's estate meant that none of the elaborate arrangements that the composer had made for his own funeral procession, monument and memorial trusts, was ever carried out.